 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- There is more than 1 brand of this medicine.
+- There is more than 1 brand of cyclosporine injection.
 One brand cannot safely be used for the other.
 The doctor will tell you about any needed change.

 - This medicine may be given with steroid drugs like hydrocortisone.
 Do not use with other drugs that weaken the immune system.
 Talk with the doctor.